 The research apprenticeship model has been evaluated from the perspective of graduates through an online survey.
-I decided on a survey because: (1) I wanted to include all 16 former apprentices I supervised over a 9-year period, many of whom are located in different parts of the world.
-An online survey allows for easy and flexible data collection, increasing the likelihood of respondents agreeing to participate if they can fill out a questionnaire at their convenience.
+I decided on a survey because (1) I wanted to include all 16 former apprentices I supervised over a 9-year period, many of whom are in different parts of the world.
+An online survey allows for easy and flexible data increasing collection, the likelihood respondents agreeing to participate if they can complete a questionnaire at their convenience.
 (2) I also wanted to be able to continue data collection in the future to continually evaluate and improve the model.
 The purpose is not to derive statistically significant and generalizable results.
-The number of students engaging in research collaboration with faculty members every year constitutes a small percentage of the entire student population.
+The number of students engaging in research collaboration with faculty members yearly constitutes a small percentage of the entire student population.
 It is therefore not possible to generalize to the entire student population, but it is arguably possible to say something meaningful about those students who are actively doing research since all of them are included in the survey.